paramothers/docs/JavaScriptAndWebTechnologies/javaScriptLibrariesForWeb.md

 ## Quality tools

-1. JsLint
+1. JsLint - for javaScript
-2. JsHint
+2. JsHint - for javaScript
+3. Sass, LESS - for CSS
+4. JSCS - for CSS
-3. CssLint, helps to identify css files if has any issues
+5. CssLint, helps to identify css files if has any issues
-4. ESSLint
+6. ESSLint

 ## JavaScript-Backend Communication